technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 6/Lab 6 - Write your first plug-in using Visual Studio.docx.md

      ![](./media/image56.png)

-14. If you get error message i.e. Error occurred while registering the step, select **No** to see the details.
+14. If you get an error message i.e. Error occurred while registering the step, select **No** to see the details.

      ![A screenshot of a computer error Description automatically generated](./media/image57.png)

-15. Check that, create step has got created under the Plugin.
+15. Check that, the create step has got created under the Plug-in.

      ![A red line with black text Description automatically generated](./media/image58.png)